This post is also available in: 简体中文 (Chinese (Simplified))

 Germany Company Incorporation Services

 The German economy is both highly industrialized and diversified where it has a welcoming attitude towards foreign direct investment.
-When talked about the economy in Germany, the significant spending power, innovative investment climate, strategic location at the heart of a dense transport network and highly skilled workers are among the many strength that position Germany as a business location.
+When talked about the economy in Germany, the significant spending power, innovative investment climate, strategic location at the heart of a dense transport network and highly skilled workers are among the many strength that positions Germany as a business location.

 As such, Germany has attracted many foreign investors to tap into the country’s market which has, in turn, spurred the economic growth in Germany.
-If you are thinking a country to invest in, Germany is always on the bucket list.
+If you are thinking about a country to invest in, Germany is always on the bucket list.
 Nevertheless, there are questions to ask before you roll out any business plan.

 Would you like to set up a business by yourself, or do you prefer to team up with others?
 Will you start up a company from scratch or buy an existing business?
 Will you be self-employed or a freelancer?
 There are many ways of building a life as an entrepreneur in Germany.
-In short, there are few types of company available in Germany:
+In short, there are a few types of company available in Germany: